“Some of our children haven’t passed the phonics checklist and need intervention.”

 Students don’t need a Dyslexia diagnosis to use CodeBreakers®.
 In fact, we recommend it is used as an early intervention programme.

-CodeBreakers® has been written by me, a qualified dyslexia assessor and tutor, with years of teaching experience.
+CodeBreakers® has been written by me, a qualified dyslexia tutor, with years of teaching experience.
 The programme is based on best practice gathered over the years.

 My Dyslexia Tutor at CodeBreakers® is just like having a Dyslexia specific tutor in your school.
 It provides a printable workbook, a video tutorial to demonstrate every page of the workbook, where students can join in and complete their own workbook, independently depending on age or together with TA/LSA.
 The fun, animated explainer video will introduce each sound/pattern and any rules.
 The games provided, also make learning fun!
 The bite-sized activities allow sessions to be broken into small chunks of learning each day, working at the student’s own pace.
 Many programmes rarely give opportunity for over learning and it’s this which makes learning ‘stick’, along with multi-sensory techniques.